 Message ^{a)} Description SERVICE The service interval has ended.
-Take the vehicle to a Technical Service.
+Take the vehicle to an authorised service.
 IMMOBILIS- ER Immobiliser system active.
 The vehicle will not start.
-Take the vehicle to a Technical Service.
+Take the vehicle to an authorised service.
 ERROR Instrument panel faulty.
-Take the vehicle to a Technical Service.
-CLEAN AIR FILTER Warning: Clean the air filter.
-NO KEY Warning: Correct key cannot be found in the vehicle.
+Take the vehicle to an authorised service.
+CLEAN AIR FILTER Warning: The air filter must be cleaned NO KEY Warning: Correct key cannot be found in the vehicle.
 KEY BATTERY Warning: Key battery low.
 Change the battery. СLUТСН Warning: Press the clutch to start.
-In vehicles with manual gearbox and Start-Stop system.
-P/N Warning: Place the selector level in position P/N to start.
+In vehicles with manual gearbox and Start/Stop system.
+P/N Warning: Place the selector level in P/N to start.
 Only in vehicles with automatic gearbox.
 P Warning: Place the selector lever in position P to stop the engine.
 STARTING Warning: The engine starts automatically.
 Start-Stop system activated.
 START MAN- UALLY Warning: The engine must be started manually.
 Start-Stop system activated.
-ERROR START-STOP Warning: Start-Stop system error.
-START-STOP IMPOSSIBLE Warning: Although the Start-Stop system is switched on, the engine cannot be stopped automatically.
-Not all the necessary conditions are met.
-START-STOP ACTIVE Warning: Start-Stop system activated.
+ERROR START STOP Warning: Start-Stop system error.
+START STOP IMPOSSIBLE Warning: Although the Start-Stop system is switched on, the engine cannot be stopped automatically.
+Not all the necessary conditions are met START STOP ACTIVE Warning: Start-Stop system activated.
 Vehicle in Stop mode.
 SWITCH OFF Warning: Start-Stop system activated.
 Switch off the ignition when you leave the vehicle.